mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 *Client: if the validator does so, other validators will be able to vote against and exclude it from the list of validators (in a separate ballot for the keys).
 For the validators to have more difficulty in colluding, there should be 50% + 1 validator voted, as done in [PR 160](https://github.com/poanetwork/poa-network-consensus-contracts/pull/160).
 If the validator does this inadvertently (e.g. created a ballot with an incorrect payout address), it will have 15 minutes to cancel the erroneous ballot.
 The abolition of erroneous ballots is implemented in [PR 168](https://github.com/poanetwork/poa-network-consensus-contracts/pull/168).*

+##### 14. `abi.encodePacked`

-##### 14. Generating keys for contract storages through `abi.encodePacked` seems a dangerous practice because of the probability of collision: e.g. if keys for two different records are formed from such sets of fragments [‘foo‘, ‘bar‘], [‘foob‘, ‘ar‘], a collision will occur.
+Generating keys for contract storages through `abi.encodePacked` seems a dangerous practice because of the probability of collision: e.g. if keys for two different records are formed from such sets of fragments [‘foo‘, ‘bar‘], [‘foob‘, ‘ar‘], a collision will occur.
 It is recommended to use `abi.encode`.

 *Fixed at [PR 159](https://github.com/poanetwork/poa-network-consensus-contracts/pull/159).*

+##### 15. Enums

-##### 15. In contracts, the comparison of the elements of `enum` to more/less is used, and also the assumption that the first `enum` element declared in the source code will be converted to `0` and back.
+In contracts, the comparison of the elements of `enum` to more/less is used, and also the assumption that the first `enum` element declared in the source code will be converted to `0` and back.
 Unfortunately, the solidity documentation gives very little guarantee about the aspects of `enum`, and does not guarantee the functioning of the techniques described above.
 We recommend avoiding them.

 *Client: in practice for Solidity it is checked that the first element in enum is always 0, and each next element is 1 more than the previous one.
 This is accepted in most programming languages (except for languages that allow explicit assignment of values to enum elements), so we believe that this basic principle will not change in Solidity in the future.
 At least the current version 0.4.24 is all right in this aspect.
 If this plan somehow changes in the future, then our unit tests will show errors - we will see it and make corrections, if necessary.*

 ##### 16. [EmissionFunds.sol#L49](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/EmissionFunds.sol#L49)

-Theoretically, an attacker can spam the EVM stack in such a way that the call to the legitimate recipient will not work and will simply return false (for more details, see https://solidity.readthedocs.io/en/latest/security-considerations.html#callstack-depth), i.e. the attacker can disrupt the payment (at the same time, the funds remain safe).
-However, for this purpose, the attacker must be a validator, and his voting key must be the address of the contract.
+Theoretically, an attacker can fill up the EVM stack in such a way that the call to the legitimate recipient will not work and will simply return false (for more details, see https://solidity.readthedocs.io/en/latest/security-considerations.html#callstack-depth), i.e. the attacker can disrupt the payment (at the same time, the funds remain safe).
+However, for this purpose, the attacker must be a validator, and his voting key must be the address of a contract.

 *Client: not completely clear about the voting key.
 Do I correctly understand that the attacker should call the function `VotingToManageEmissionFunds.finalize` with an overflowed stack?
 The `EmissionFunds.sendFundsTo` function can only be called from there.*